Compute

 Removing a host from a host group

-1. On the Host Management page, click the Host Groups tab, and click in the row containing the target host group.
+1. In the host group list, click in the row containing the target host group.

 2. In the host list, click Remove in the Operation column of the row containing the host to be removed.